 So, how was the movie?
 It was a decent super hero movie.
 I liked it.
 It was entertaining.
 I would've liked to see more of Diana's homeland and the plot is only about as coherent as super hero movies tend to be, but Gal Godot makes for a great Wonder Woman.
 I especially loved her fish-out-of-water scenes in London.
 It's admittedly hard for me to see Chris Pine as anything but non-Shatner Kirk, but he was fine and didn't steal the scenes from the women.
 All in all, Wonder Woman was a fun movie that I hope portends more women-centered super hero movies.
 If we're going to have these movies, they might as well be for everyone.

 On a deeper level, Wonder Woman made me think about my previous criticism of super heroes as unduly focused on individual power.
 I think this is a problem insofar as the world doesn't need more fantasies of domination over others.
-But maybe for people who internalize the poisonous idea that they are inherently less powerful than others, super hero stories are an ennobling anecdote.
+But maybe for people who internalize the poisonous idea that they are inherently less powerful than others, super hero stories are an ennobling antidote.
 If girls and women (and boys and men) can learn from Wonder Woman that they're as good as anyone else, maybe the super hero genre isn't so bad, after all.

 War for the Planet of the Apes